majazimnoch/majazimnoch/README.md

 - 👋 Hi, I’m @majazimnoch
-- 👀 I’m interested in frontend & animations & plants
+- 👀 I’m interested in techniques to make pixel-perfect and modern websites
 - 🌱 I’m currently learning Vue and Typescript

 <!---